tatiananantes/skills-workshops/programming_fundamentals/methods/COACH_INSTRUCTIONS.md

 - Explain what a method is
 - Explain why we use methods
 - Able to define some methods
-- Explain what SRP is and why we use it?
+- Explain what SRP is and why we use it

 ## Intro (20 mins)
 ##### Depending on where the group is at, you may wish to do an intro that touches on the following showing some live code examples...